abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 - [ ] Add EXIF caption to lightbox pulled from jpeg metadata.
 - [x] Add parameters and conditional functions to show or hide the `controls` in the carousel.
 - [x] Add parameters and conditional functions to show or hide the `indicators` in the carousel.
+- [ ] Add option to disable lightbox functionality and use only the carousel functions.
+- [ ] Remove hardcoded "slider-" prefix from image folders and let user define custom folder names.

 ## Credits

 This project is based on hugo documentation, tutorials and blogs.
 Thanks to: